leoRoss/AutoCorrectTrie/README.txt

       change 'k' for 'm' AND remove 'l'   ==>     query = 'him', edit used = 2 (Return "him" as a suggestion) remove 'k' AND change 'l' for 'm'   ==>     query = 'him', edit used = 2 (Return "him" as a suggestion)

 As we can see, some combinations of actions are equivalent.
-The findAll() method is implemented to reduce - not eliminate - these repetitions.Adding complexity to further reduce repeated work has only resulted in longer overall runtime.
+The DictionaryTree.findAll() method is implemented to reduce - not eliminate - these repetitions.
+    Adding complexity to further reduce repeated work has only resulted in longer overall runtime.
+    Thus, it is necessary for the Trie to remove any duplicate suggestions.

 TO RUN: